AmrDeveloper/Sparkler/README.md

 # Sparkler

-API request builder to make HTTP with different methods and WebSocket connection and you can send and receive data
+Cross platform API request builder to make HTTP with different methods and WebSocket connection and you can send and receive data

 ## Dependencies
 - OkHttp 3.8.1